knitcodemonkey/presentation-proposals/wheelchairs-on-mars.md

 # Wheelchairs on Mars: AR, VR and A11y

 ## Abstract:
 As ARKit and VR technologies are in their infancy, we have the opportunity to develop accessibility as a standard from the very beginning.
-Through thought experiments, such as wheelchairs on Mars, we will explore how users with limitations interact differently with the hardware we develop, and the virtual worlds we create.
+This talk uses thought experiments to explore how users with limitations interact differently with the hardware we develop, and the virtual worlds we create.

 ## Details: